PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Android Push Notifications.md

 src: /Tutorials/Social Features/Configuring Android Push Notifications.md
 ---

-# How to configure Android push notifications
+# How to Configure Android Push Notifications

 Google allows push notifications through its Google Cloud Messaging service (GCM).
 In this exercise you'll learn how to set up your application with GCM, enabling push notifications and getting your GameSparks game set up to allow it to send notifications to your players on your behalf.

-## Setting up your application with Google
+## Setting up your Application with Google

 Firstly, you need to set up an application with [Google Developers Console](https://console.developers.google.com/).
 Click "Create Project", give your project a name, and click "Create".